What’s your fall marathon taper plan look like?

 If you sweat a lot during training, or you’ll be running a marathon in hot weather, you’ll probably need to drink more than 64 ounces a day.

-Here’s another often overlooked marathon tapering strategy.
+Here’s another often overlooked marathon tapering strategy: Fueling your run.

-Fuel your run.
 In the last week before your marathon, you need to bank more carbs and sodium than you might usually eat.

-There’s no need for a buffet-style pig-out here, but extra bread, pasta, rice, and whole grains, will help you carb-up.
+There’s no need for a buffet-style pig-out here, but extra bread, pasta, rice, and whole grains will help you carb up.

 Your body uses carbs for energy.
+But you can’t store an unlimited supply.

 In a lot of cases, that’s the result of dehydration and low sodium levels.
+And it's almost always preventable.

 Ever hit the wall?